 Improving Kittanning Smiles with Inlays & Onlays

 Dr. Voller is committed to practicing conservative dentistry—that is, dentistry that helps you conserve as much of your healthy, natural tooth structure as possible.
-That’s why, at our Kittanning and Fox Chapel offices, we offer inlays and onlays.
+That’s why, at our Kittanning offices, we offer inlays and onlays.
 Both are options that let you resolve issues with decay and improve your oral health, all while conserving more of your smile’s natural structure.

 What are the Differences between an Inlay and An Onlay?